iconify/api/readme.md

-# SimpleSVG icons website
+# Iconify.design API

-This code runs on icons.simplesvg.com that is used to serve collections and SVG images.
+This code runs on api.iconify.design that is used to serve collections and SVG images.

-PHP version is available at https://github.com/simplesvg/website-icons.php
+PHP version is available at https://github.com/iconify-design/api.php

 ### How to use it